myitcv/myitcv.github.com/_posts/2015-03-28-connect-multiple-google-drive-accounts-to-one-mac-os-x-user.md

 author: paul
 ---

+**Update 2015-09-25:** clarify the term 'switch user' and emphasise that logout/login is not equivalent</br>
 **Update 2015-04-18:** updated `bindfs` command to use `--xattr-none` to avoid extended attribute problems when creating files using Finder</br>
 **Update 2015-06-09:** updated `bindfs` command to use `-o volname="XYZ"` to set a custom name for the mount (as opposed